Date: Summer 1998

 Choosing the Right Kit

-MEMBERS ONLYWhen it comes to selecting a wine kit, Canada is the place to start.
-It’s winemakers’ heaven with hundreds of quality wine kits to choose from and just as many home wine retail stores and wine-on-premise shops to help you along.
-But wait a minute.
-If you’re in the United States and you think of
+When it comes to selecting a wine kit, Canada is the place to start.
+It’s winemakers’ heaven with hundreds of quality wine kits to choose from and just as many home wine

 Finding the Best Fruit

-MEMBERS ONLYFor commercial wineries, winemaking begins long before the grapes are crushed.
-The quality of the wine reflects the quality of the fruit, and wineries spend lots of time, effort, and money making sure they get just the right grapes.
-Vineyard managers worry about how much water, how much shade, and how warm or cold the
+For commercial wineries, winemaking begins long before the grapes are crushed.
+The quality of the wine reflects the quality of the fruit, and wineries spend lots of time, effort, and money making